 and sensitivity of the human race

 The problem, of course, has been that until this reconciling explanation of the human condition was found that explains why we had to depart from an original cooperative, loving, selfless state of innocence, this fundamental truth was unbearably condemning of our present competitive, aggressive and selfish upset, psychotic and neurotic conscious self, and therefore had to be denied.
-We couldn’t face the truth until we could explain it.
-However, with the ‘intellect vs instinct’ explanation of the human condition now found (which is presented in F. Essay 5), we can acknowledge our innocent past (see F. Essay 19), and appreciate evidence of it, such as the incredibly sensitive cave paintings that are the subject of this F. Essay.
+We couldn’t face the truth until we could explain it (see ).
+However, with the ‘intellect vs instinct’ explanation of the human condition now found (which is presented in and ), we can acknowledge our innocent past (see ), and appreciate evidence of it, such as the incredibly sensitive cave paintings that are the subject of this F. Essay.

 – – – – – – – – – – – – – – – – – –

 The reason this extraordinary sensitivity has now been lost is because when our mind becomes preoccupied with upset, as it did under the duress of the human condition, it loses the ability to take an interest in anything else.
 The pain in our brain stops us feeling or seeing or engaging in our surroundings.
-Plato described our human-condition-afflicted state of alienation or estrangement from the true world that our original instinctive self or soul has complete access to as living in a dark cave where we can only ‘see dimly and appear to be almost blind’ (read about Plato’s cave allegory in F. Essay 15).
+Plato described our human-condition-afflicted state of alienation or estrangement from the true world that our original instinctive self or soul has complete access to as living in a dark cave where we can only ‘see dimly and appear to be almost blind’ (Plato’s cave allegory is explained in depth in ).
 Our brain is distracted from everything else that is happening in the world.
 The more upset that our mind is preoccupied with, either trying to understand or, if the upset is extreme, constantly trying to block out, the less we can access all the other events and experiences going on around us.
 So, as the human race became more and more upset, its ability to feel and savour the world around it shrank.
-So although the humans responsible for the drawings in the Chauvet Cave were not anything like as upset-free/innocent as humans were two million years ago before upset first began to develop in earnest, their ability to draw the animals around them so vividly and empathetically indicates they were much, much more innocent than humans today.
-Clearly alienation has increased at an extremely rapid rate in the final stages of humanity’s two-million-year journey through adolescence.
+So although the humans responsible for the drawings in the Chauvet Cave were not anything like as upset-free/innocent as humans were 2 million years ago before upset first began to develop in earnest, their ability to draw the animals around them so vividly and empathetically indicates they were much, much more innocent than humans today.
+Clearly alienation has increased at an extremely rapid rate in the final stages of humanity’s 2-million-year journey through adolescence.

 – – – – – – – – – – – – – – – – – –

-Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in F. Essay 5, or read .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in ; for a fuller explanation read ; and for a summary presentation of the key ‘instinct vs intellect’ explanation watch .
 You can also read more about the development of art and other cultural forms of expression under the duress of the human condition in .